Apollo013/AngularJS_WebApi2_Restangular/README.md

 # Restangular_ng-Table
 A nuts and bolts ASP.NET Web Api 2 app demonstrating the Restangular service in conjunction with ng-Table.
-It shows not only how to access data through the service, but also display, page, sort & filter data using ng-Table.
+It shows not only how to access data through a Restangular service, but also how to display, page, sort & filter data using ng-Table.

 Restangular is an AngularJS service to handle Rest API Restful Resources properly and easily.